libgd/oldwebsite/content/pages/about.rst

 restricted to use on the web, the most common applications of GD involve website development.

-The library was originally developped by `Thomas Boutell`_ and is now maintained by `Pierre Joye`_ under the umbrella of `PHP.net`_.
+The library was originally developed by `Thomas Boutell`_ and is now maintained by `Pierre Joye`_ under the umbrella of `PHP.net`_.

 .. _Thomas Boutell: http://www.boutell.com/